History of Switzerland

 Shortly before 1900 the psychiatrist Adolf Meyer, the composer Al Dubin and the silk trader Robert J. F. Schwarzenbach felt drawn to the USA; they were followed by the automobile designer Louis-Joseph Chevrolet and the builder of bridges Othmar Hermann Ammann, later by the musicians Rudolph Ganz and Ernest Bloch and the director William Wyler.
 Later came the thanatologist Elisabeth Kübler-Ross.
 A fortune gained Robert H. Abplanalp, the inventor of the aerosol spray valve.

-Second generation Swiss were in the early times the physician and politician Benjamin Rush and the attorney general William Wirt, later the philanthropists Adrian Georg Iselin (New York) and George H. Hermann (Houston, Texas).
-In the 20 century we have admiral Edward Walter Eberle, producer John Rudolf Freuler, actors Wallace Beery and Yul Brynner, racing driver and pilot Eddie Rickenbacher and the writer Mari Sandoz.
+Second generation Swiss were in the early times the physician and politician Benjamin Rush and the attorney general William Wirt, later the philanthropists Adrian Georg Iselin (New York), George H. Hermann (Houston, Texas) and Milton Snavely Hershey (Hershey, Pennsylvania) as well as the father of Chief Justice Warren Earl Burger.
+In the 20 century we have movie producer John Rudolf Freuler, actors Wallace Beery, Yul Brynner and August Schellenberg, racing driver and fighter ace Eddie Rickenbacker and the writer Mari Sandoz.

 The Bernese bandleader Teddy Stauffer lived for 50 years in Acapulco.
-Jacobo Arbenz Guzmán, son of a Swiss pharmacist, was 1951-54 president of Guatemala.
+Jacobo Arbenz Guzmán, son of a Swiss pharmacist from Andelfingen, was 1951-54 president of Guatemala.
 Eduardo Frei, son of a Zurich born father, was president of Chile 1964-70; his son again thirty years later.
-Néstor Kirchner, son of a Swiss too, was president of Argentinia from 2003 to 2007.
+Néstor Kirchner, grandson of a Swiss woman from Interlaken, was president of Argentinia from 2003 to 2007.

 Since Roman times: Foreigners in Switzerland